mjsprojects/wordpress-nginx/README.md

 # WordPress Nginx

-This config kit contains the Nginx configurations used in the [Install WordPress on Ubuntu 20.04](https://spinupwp.com/hosting-wordpress-yourself-ssl-spdy/) guide.
-It contains best practices from various sources, including the [WordPress Codex](https://codex.wordpress.org/Nginx) and [H5BP](https://github.com/h5bp/server-configs-nginx).
+This is a fork of [The SpinupWP config kit](https://github.com/spinupwp/wordpress-nginx) with some minor tweaks and improvements.

 The following example sites are included:

 * [multisite-subdirectory.com](sites-available/multisite-subdirectory.com) - WordPress multisite install using subdirectories
 * [multisite-subdomain.com](sites-available/multisite-subdomain.com) - WordPress multisite install using subdomains